DasIschBims/noita-save-upload/README.md

 (heavily wip)
 aims to archive and upload noita save files to google drive because steamcloud doesn't work with long runs

+> :warning: I might just cancel the save uploading since it'll take a lot of resources when often uploading the saves

 ## Building

 ### Requirements